August 31st

 Meaning of the subhAShita:

-Time digests all elements, time fells all beings, time is awake even in sleep, time is the only thing that cannot be transgressed (by anyone).
+Time digests all elements, time wipes out all beings, time is awake even among those who are asleep, (and) time is the only thing that cannot be transgressed (by anyone).

 Commentary: